MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 the component, it is not decoded or derived from the content of the files delivered.
 All date/times in Sarracenia are in UTC.

-Refer to *source_from_exchange* for a common example of usage.
+Refer to *sourceFromExchange* for a common example of usage.
 Note that any sarracenia built-in value takes precedence over a variable of the same name in the environment.
 Note that flatten settings can be changed between directory options.